mikew123/rc25_ws/README.md

 # Software
 ## ROS2
-- ROS2 Humble or Iron versions requires Linux Ubuntu 20.04 OS
+- Using ROS2 Jazzy which requires Linux Ubuntu 24.04 OS
+- Ubuntu 24.04 is running natively on the SSD
+- The ROS software package in the rc25_ws directory is published on https://github.com/mikew123/rc25_ws.git

 ## 3rd party ROS2
+These packages are used for the Lidar and cone detection on the OAK-D-Lite camera.
+They are cloned into the home directory.
 - Cone detection AI
 https://github.com/mw46d/ros_coneslayer.git
 - Lidar management